UNCW Department of Anthropology

 At UNCW, we offer an undergraduate degree in Anthropology, with three possible concentrations: cultural anthropology, physical/biological anthropology, and archaeology.
 Our faculty is comprised of accomplished professionals in this field, from archaeologists to forensic anthropologists.

-We offer a wide range of courses at all levels, varying from Primatology (the study of primates) to Forensic Osteology, and including such courses as Culture & Gender, Human Societies, Medical Anthropology, Human Origins, Human Biological Variations, and Environmental Archaeology.
+We offer a wide range of courses at all levels, varying from Primatology (the study of primates) to Forensic Osteology, and include such courses as Culture & Gender, Human Societies, Medical Anthropology, Human Origins, Human Biological Variations, and Environmental Archaeology.
 Experiential learning opportunities include Archaeological Field Schools, lab courses in archaeology and osteology, and a practical internship immersion program.
 Advanced students can assist faculty members in original research.
-Our department also hosts an Anthropology Club and Lambda Alpha Honors Society.
+Our department also hosts an Anthropology Club and a chapter in Lambda Alpha Honors Society.
 We encourage individual research, critical thinking, and creative and analytical thought processes.